ogud/DS-Maintain/CDS-maintain.md

 it is necessary to turn off DNSSEC to facilitate the change of DNS operator.
 Common scenarios include:
 {style="format %d"}
-1. alternative to doing a proper DNSSEC algorithm rollover due to some limitations.
+1. alternative to doing a proper DNSSEC algorithm rollover due to operational limitations such as software limitations.
-2. moving from a DNSSEC operator to a non-DNSSEC capable one.
+2. moving from a DNSSEC operator to a non-DNSSEC capable operator.
-3. moving to one that cannot/does-not-want to do a proper DNSSEC rollover.
+3. moving to an operator that cannot/does-not-want to do a proper DNSSEC rollover.
-4. when moving between two DNS operators that use disjoint sets of algorithms to sign the zone, thus algorithm roll can not be performed.
+4. when moving between two DNS operators that use disjoint sets of algorithms to sign the zone, thus an algorithm rollover can not be performed.
-5. the domain holder does not want DNSSEC anymore.
+5. the domain holder no longer wants DNSSEC enabled.

-The lack of a "remove my DNSSEC" option is cited as a reason why DNSSEC cannot be deployed, as this is seen as an operational risk.
+The lack of a "remove my DNSSEC" option is cited as a reason why some operators cannot deploy DNSSEC, as this is seen as an operational risk.

-Turing off DNSSEC reduces the security of the domain and thus should only be done carefully, and that decision should be fully under the child domain's control.
+Turning off DNSSEC reduces the security of the domain and thus should only be done carefully, and that decision should be fully under the child domain's control.

-## Introducing DS
+## Introducing a DS record

 The converse issue is how a child domain instructs the parent that it wants to have a DS record added.
 This problem can be solved using a